joannany/gpt-drift/README.md

 ## Disclaimer

 This tool measures behavioral drift, not correctness.
 It is intended for model evaluation and monitoring purposes.
 Do not include sensitive prompts or store sensitive data in raw responses.
+> Note: This project is not affiliated with or endorsed by any LLM provider.

 ## License